Dumas-C/BCI---Neurofeedback/README.md

 * [Unity](https://store.unity.com/fr/download-nuo) - Cross-platform game engine

 ### LabStreamingLayer
-We decided to use LSL, as this created a flow, it could be simple for any machine to record the transmitted data flow.
+We decided to use LSL, as this created a flow, it could be simple for any machine to record the transmitted data flow, for example with [LabRecorder](https://github.com/labstreaminglayer/App-LabRecorder).
 In addition Unity perfectly manages the LSL flow input in order to modify the environment.
 For more information see Jelena Mladenovic's [tutorial](https://jmladeno.net/index.php/2017/12/01/sync-data-from-unity-vr-and-physiology/)

 ### CyKIT Module